sdruskat/pykwalifire/README.md

 - `-j EXT, --json-extension EXT` to specify a custom extension `EXT`, allowing to validate JSON files such as *my-json-file.jext*.

+### Support Python 3.x exclusively

+*pykwalifire* drops support for Python 2.7.
+Python 2.x will not be maintained past 2020, and its default `ascii` encoding makes it a nightmare for unicode support.
+To be able to use *pykwalifire* you must use it with Python 3.

+### Default `ruamel` YAML parser

+As *PyYAML*, the most widely used YAML parser in the Python world, does not support YAML 1.2, *ruamel.yaml* is the default parser for *pykwalifire*.

 ## History

 Cf. [pykwalify](https://github.com/Grokzen/pykwalify).